fideloper/Vaprobash/readme.md

 This will install Screen on the Vagrant machine.

+### Xdebug debugging

+Enables connections from host machine to vagrant for step by step debugging.

 ## The Vagrantfile

 The vagrant file does two things you should take note of: